History of Civil Services in India

 (v) As recommended by the Estimates Committee, the Union Government may persuade the State Governments to agree to the constitution of the Indian Service of Engineers, the Indian Medical and Health Service, and AIS for Education.
 As regards constituting AIS in other sectors, like agriculture, cooperation, industry, etc., the Commission recommended:

-(a) to begin with, a pool of officers drawn from the Union and the various State Governments may be created in a sector;
+(a) to begin with, a pool of officers drawn from the Union and the various State Governments may be created in a sector.

 (b) these officers may be made available for posting for fixed tenures and with attractive special pays in Governments other than their own; and